 A friend (S.H.) once told me a story about the time she was participating in a live radio performance of The Shadow.
 If you know the play, you know that at crucial points where the characters find themselves unsure about the strange events surrounding them, they ask each other “Who knows?”
 At that point a mysterious voice answers from the darkness, “the shadow knows.”
 The simplicity of the statement was eerily effective.
 One day just as the live show was about to air, the actors realized the man who had the The Shadow’s line was not present.
 As they scurried around to find someone who could speak this short but all important line, the janitor, a black man with a deep voice who had listened to every performance of the play, stepped forward and said he would be happy to play the part.
 Everyone agreed it was the perfect solution.

 At the time everyone was horrified but afterward they all had a good laugh.
-Less is more.
-Sometimes that’s true.
-Sometimes not.
-Only the shadow knows.
+That’s the thing about empty spaces.
+They are free to be filled by anything.